Relative Energy Deficiency in Sports (RED-S) Syndrome – What Runners Need to Know

 Inadequate energy intake resulting in RED-S also has an impact on an athlete or active individual’s physical performance.
 You can imagine this to be true, considering all of the body functions and systems that are affected.

-Athletes in an energy deficiency may experience:
+Athletes in an energy deficiency state may experience: